VimsecAu/kb/m365/baselines/aad.md

 Only users with the Guest Inviter role SHOULD be able to invite guest users.

 <!--Policy: MS.AAD.8.2v1; Criticality: SHOULD -->
-- _Rationale:_ By only allowing an authorized group of individuals to invite external users to create accounts in the tenant, an company can enforce a guest user account approval process, reducing the risk of unauthorized account creation.
+- _Rationale:_ By only allowing an authorized group of individuals to invite external users to create accounts in the tenant, an organisation can enforce a guest user account approval process, reducing the risk of unauthorized account creation.
 - _Last modified:_ June 2023
 - _MITRE ATT&CK TTP Mapping:_
   - [T1098: Account Manipulation](https://attack.mitre.org/techniques/T1098/)
     - [T1098.003: Additional Cloud Roles](https://attack.mitre.org/techniques/T1098/003/)

 #### MS.AAD.8.3v1
-Guest invites SHOULD only be allowed to specific external domains that have been authorized by the company for legitimate business purposes.
+Guest invites SHOULD only be allowed to specific external domains that have been authorized by the organisation for legitimate business purposes.

 <!--Policy: MS.AAD.8.3v1; Criticality: SHOULD -->
 - _Rationale:_ Limiting which domains can be invited to create guest accounts in the tenant helps reduce the risk of users from unauthorized external organisations getting access.